FAQs

 • A full explanation of the diagnostic decision.

-• Recommendations for supporting the learner both at home or in the classroom.
-These may include access arrangements for exams, specialist teacher support or recommendations for onward referrals to other professionals if appropriate.
+• Recommendations for supporting the learner both at home and in the classroom.
+These may include access arrangements for exams, specialist teacher support, or recommendations for onward referrals to other professionals if appropriate.

 • A table of test scores and explanations of the tests used.

-• Can this report be used as evidence for DSA (Disabled Students Allowance), should the learner choose to attend a higher education establishment in the future?
+• Can your dyslexia reports be used as evidence for DSA (Disabled Students Allowance), should the learner choose to attend a higher education establishment in the future?

 Yes.
 As the I hold a valid APC (Assessment Practicing Certificate) issued by the British Dyslexia Association, reports conducted at any age may be used for DSA purposes and no further assessment will be required as an adult.